 How Does Ecommerce Work?

-Ecommerce transactions proceed in a variety of ways, but one template is to follow the steps of a basic business-to-consumer (B2C) transaction.
+Ecommerce transactions proceed in a variety of ways, but one template is to follow the steps of a basic B2C transaction.

-Payment is made: When the customer orders the book, the payment gateway uses Secure Socket Layer (SSL) encryption to safely transmit payment data to the business’s payment processor, which verifies, and hopefully approves, the transaction by communicating with the customer’s financial institution in real time.
-Payment is transmitted from the customer’s account to, first, the business’s merchant account — a holding account that enables businesses to receive credit or debit card payments — and then to the business’s bank account.
+- Payment is made: When the customer orders the book, the payment gateway uses Secure Socket Layer (SSL) encryption to safely transmit payment data to the business’s payment processor, which verifies the transaction through real-time communication with the customer’s financial institution.
+Payment is transmitted from the customer’s account to the business’s merchant account—a holding account that enables businesses to receive credit or debit card payments—and then to the business’s bank account.

-The business fulfills the order: Once the book order is placed, the ecommerce system triggers processes to pick the product off a warehouse shelf, arrange for delivery and create a shipping label.
-These processes might be handled entirely by the seller or by another firm contracted to handle logistics.
-Once shipped, the ecommerce system — either on its own or via integration with other systems — tracks the customer’s order until it’s received.
+- The business fulfills the order: Once the book order is placed, the ecommerce system triggers processes to pick the product off a warehouse shelf, arrange for delivery, and create a shipping label.
+These processes might be handled entirely by the seller or by another firm contracted for logistics.
+Once shipped, the ecommerce system—tracks the customer’s order until it’s received, either on its own or via integration with other systems.

 Advantages of Ecommerce

 Early adopters quickly discovered that ecommerce offers several compelling advantages.
-As others, including traditional retailers, joined the fray, they learned the same.
-These advantages include:
+As traditional retailers and others joined the fray, they learned the same.
+These advantages include the following:

 Disadvantages of Ecommerce

-High maintenance: Ecommerce sites need frequent upgrades.
+- High maintenance: Ecommerce sites need frequent upgrades.
 Even when the core infrastructure is stable, customers may continually expect new functionalities.
-Companies need to keep product catalogs up-to-date and accurate, add new features that improve user experience, post new content that is relevant to customers and make sure their sites aren’t compromised or taken down by cyber attackers.
+Companies need to keep product catalogs up-to-date and accurate, add new features that improve user experience, post new content that is relevant to customers, and secure sites from cyber attackers.
 All this requires effort, skills and resources.

-Rising marketing costs: As online markets become more competitive, the costs of online advertising are rising in the race for scarce customer attention.
+- Rising marketing costs: As online markets become more competitive, the costs of online advertising are rising in the race for scarce customer attention.
 For example, if a business wants to purchase online advertising from a search engine, it may be competing with others for the same keywords, which increases ad spending.
-Other marketing channels businesses have at their avail include social media, email, affiliates and online video.
+Other possible marketing channels include social media, email, affiliates, and online video.
 While some content can be created in-house, others may need more costly, specialized online marketing skills that require new hires or outside agencies.

 Ecommerce Business Models

-B2B (business-to-business) ecommerce involves sales from one business to another.
+- B2B (business-to-business) ecommerce involves sales from one business to another.
 For example, a business might purchase products or services it needs for employees, such as office supplies.
-It might purchase components that will be incorporated into its own products.
+It might purchase components to incorporate into its own products.
 Or it might act as a wholesaler or distributor, using ecommerce sites to acquire products for resale.

-B2A (business to administration) ecommerce streamlines sales from businesses to governments at all levels, from local to state and federal.
-B2A might involve a portal where authorized suppliers can quickly access and respond to new government requests for proposal.
-B2A ecommerce is often called B2G, or business to government.
+- B2G (business to government) ecommerce facilitates sales from businesses to governments at all levels, from local to state and federal.
+B2A might involve a portal where authorized suppliers can quickly access and respond to new government requests for proposals.
+B2G ecommerce is also called B2A, or business to administration.

-C2A (consumer to administration) ecommerce refers to electronic transactions between a consumer and a government administration.
-Examples of C2A transactions include paying federal taxes or municipal utility bills via an online portal.
-This ecommerce is sometimes called C2G, or consumer to government.
+- C2G (consumer to government) ecommerce refers to electronic transactions between a consumer and a government administration.
+Examples of C2G transactions include paying federal taxes or municipal utility bills via an online portal.
+This ecommerce is sometimes called C2A, or consumer to administration.

 Extending across all these business models is “m-commerce,” or mobile ecommerce, which describes ecommerce designed for and transactions made on mobile devices, such as smartphones, tablets, even smartwatches and smart home devices.
-As the roles and ubiquity of mobile devices have grown, more ecommerce is transacted this way: M-commerce is forecast to hit $488.0 billion, or 44% of all e-commerce(opens in new tab), by 2024.
+As the roles and ubiquity of mobile devices have grown, more ecommerce is transacted this way: M-commerce is forecast to hit approximately $2.5 trillion in 2025, making up 63% of total retail ecommerce.

 Another way to consider ecommerce is by type.
 Some types are analogous to commerce in the traditional sense, while others are unique to the online world.